-12.1.1 GCC Bushfire Mitigation Vegetation Monitoring Program
+GCC Bushfire Mitigation Vegetation Monitoring Program

 During 2017 Council established a Bushfire Mitigation Vegetation Monitoring Program (VMP).
-This program captures forest health data and fuel hazard accumulation rates annually at permanent bushland locations targeted to be treated with planned burning, or untreatable fuels that have potential to be impacted by high intensity bushfire resulting in long term/permanent changes in forest structure.
-The VMP will assist determining measurable outcomes to fuel management treatments prescribed within the Three-year Bushfire Risk Treatment Schedule.
+This program aimed to capture forest health data and fuel hazard accumulation rates annually at permanent bushland locations targeted to be treated with planned burning, or untreatable fuels that have potential to be impacted by high intensity bushfire resulting in long term/permanent changes in forest structure.
+The Program is being reviewed and aligned to TFS Bushfire Risk Unit methodologies to inform risk mitigation works by both agencies.

-12.2 Strategy evaluation
+Strategy evaluation